 - In the authors’ own words “the near-term spread may only predict recessions because it impounds expectations that market participants have already formed” …

 - ...and to the extent these expectations are embedded in asset prices already (in a probabilistic sense), the near-term spread isn’t particularly helpful in formulating a forward-looking investment strategy.

-That said, we do believe this study cannot simply be ignored—and as such, we’ve added the 0-to-6 quarter forward spread to our late cycle dashboard.
+That said, we are not ignoring this study and take the recent inversion seriously in our overall risk assessment.
 We do, however, have a few reservations with using it as a major pillar of our market outlook.

 Fear the yield curve

 Economists at the Federal Reserve Bank of San Francisco recently tackled many of the counterarguments to this in an empirical piece titled “Economic forecasts with the yield curve”.
 They used models to control for the fact that the absolute level of interest rates is much lower today than it has been in the past, and they decomposed the term spread into the expectations component of the path for short rates and the term premium.
 In all cases they concluded that the predictive power of the term spread remains intact.
 Their conclusion:

 “While these hypotheses have some intuitive appeal, our analysis shows that they are not substantiated by a statistical analysis that incorporates the suggested factors into the type of predictive models we use.
 For example, including both a short-term and long-term interest rate in such models—and thereby allowing the level of interest rates to have a separate effect from that of the term spread—shows that only the difference between these interest rates, the term spread, matters for recession predictions.
 Separating the term spread into risk premium and expectations components does not improve the forecast beyond using only the term spread…these findings indicate concerns about the scenario of an inverting yield curve.
 Any forecasts that include such a scenario as the most likely outcome carry the risk that an economic slowdown might follow soon thereafter.”